The best film cameras in 2024: recapture the magic of film in the digital age

 No self-timer

-The K1000 uses the Pentax K bayonet mount still in use today (though with some revisions for autofocus and electronics).
-This means that the K1000 has decades of glass to choose from, giving a huge range of focal lengths and price points.
-Secondhand Pentax glass tends not to be overly pricey, so this adds another string to the K1000's educational bow, as you can easily try out lots of different lenses without breaking the bank.
+The K1000 uses the Pentax K bayonet mount still in use today (with some revisions for autofocus and electronics).
+This means that K1000 owners have decades of glass to choose from, giving a huge range of focal lengths and price points.
+Secondhand Pentax glass tends not to be overly pricey, so this adds another string to the K1000's educational bow: you can easily try out lots of different lenses without breaking the bank.

 Find used Pentax K1000 deals on eBay (US)